Selection committee guide

 - ensuring that recommended awards conform to the Secretariat's guidelines;

-- bringing any problems to the attention of the selection committee chair, team leader, Manager and Executive director; and
+- bringing any problems to the attention of the selection committee chair and/or the Vanier CGS team leader, Manager, and Executive Director; and

-- recommending, in consultation with the selection committee, candidates for future membership.
+- recommending, in consultation with the selection committee, potential reviewers for future membership.

 The Secretariat staff are not selection committee members and do not have voting rights on the selection committee.